Skip to content

 Your “wandering mind” network powers down, so you stop mentally multitasking and stay present.

-How to Trigger Hyperfocus
+How to Create Conditions for Hyperfocus at work

 1. Clear the noise.
 Airplane mode.
 One tab.
 No pings, no pop-ups.
 Create a space where nothing competes for your attention.

 2. Set the stage.
 Same desk.
 Same playlist.
 Same tea (we recommend Lucent).
-Familiar rituals prime your brain for focus — a concept Mihaly Csikszentmihalyi called “attentional narrowing.”
+Familiar rituals prime your brain for focus, a concept Mihaly Csikszentmihalyi called “attentional narrowing.”

-3. Choose a challenge that matters.
 Flow thrives on meaningful work that stretches your ability just enough.
 Block off 60–90 minutes, hydrate, and commit.
-That’s where hyperfocus begins.
+For many people, that's enough time to settle into deep focus without burning out.
+Everyone's focus rhythm is different.